Chapter 18.60

 b.
 All requirements of the King County Surface Water Design Manual or such other manual as is in use by the City are met;

-c.
-The use will not alter the rating or the factors used in rating the stream;

 d.
+The use will not alter the rating or the factors used in rating the stream; and

-There are no significant adverse impacts to the stream; and
+e.
+There are no significant adverse impacts to the stream.

-3. A Class 3 stream or buffer may be used as a regional retention/detention facility if the alteration will have no lasting adverse impact on any stream and all requirements of the King County Surface Water Design Manual, or such other manual as is in use by the City, are met;
+3. A Type F stream or buffer may be used as a regional retention/detention facility if the alteration will have no lasting adverse impact on any stream and all requirements of the King County Surface Water Design Manual, or such other manual as is in use by the City are met and all requirements of applicable State and federal regulations are met.

-G. Except as provided in subsection (H) of this section, public and private trails may be allowed in stream buffers only upon adoption of administrative rules consistent with the following:
+H. Except as provided in subsection (I) of this section, public and private trails may be allowed in stream buffers only upon adoption of administrative rules consistent with the following:

 1. The trail surface shall not be made of impervious materials; and

-1. All crossings use bridges or other construction techniques which do not disturb the stream bed or bank, except that bottomless culverts or other appropriate methods demonstrated to provide fisheries protection may be used if the applicant demonstrates that such methods and their implementation will pose no harm to the stream or inhibit migration of fish;
+1. All crossings use bridges or other construction techniques which do not disturb the stream bed or bank, except that bottomless culverts or other appropriate methods to provide fish passage may be used if the applicant demonstrates that such methods and their implementation will pose no harm to the stream or inhibit migration of fish;

 2. All crossings are constructed during the summer low flow and are timed to avoid stream disturbance during periods when use is critical to salmonids;